knope-dev/knope/docs/src/config/packages.md

 3. `package.json` for Node projects
 4. `go.mod` for Go projects using [modules](https://go.dev/ref/mod)

+#### A special note on `go.mod`

+Go modules don't normally have their entire version in their `go.mod` file, only the major component and only if that component is greater than 1.
+However, this makes it difficult to track versions, specifically between [`PrepareRelease`] and [`Release`] if they are run in separate workflows.
+To bypass this, Knope will add a comment in the module line after the module path containing the full version—like `module github.com/knope-dev/knope // v0.0.1`.
+If a version exists in that format, it will be used.
+If not, the version will be determined by the latest Git tag.

+Updating the version of a `go.mod` file with Knope will completely rewrite the module line, adding in the expected comment syntax.
+If you have another comment here, you'll want to move it before running Knope.
+If you have a suggestion for how to improve versioning for Go, please [open an issue][request it as a feature].

+#### Other file formats

 Want to bump the version of a file that isn't natively supported?
 [Request it as a feature] and, in the meantime, you can write a script to manually bump that file with the version produced by [`BumpVersion`] or [`PrepareRelease`] using a [`Command`] step, like this:

 ```toml